lumenzzlee/lumenzzlee.github.io/_pages/about.md

   - /about.html
 ---

 I'm a well-trained prosthodontist specialized in prosthodontics collaborated with prosthodontic and periodontal interventions.
 I also treat dental sleep problems such as bruxism, abnormal oral parafunction, corrosion, and dental breathe problems.
 I'm beginning to work on temporomandibular disorder under the help of my talented colleagues.
-Currently I'm participating in a charitable project that help dentists in remote rural area for one year.
+I'm participated in a charitable project that help dentists in remote rural area during 2022-2023.
 I serve as a clinical skill tutor for dental students, and participate in several postguraduate courses.
 My basic research mainly works on periodontology and dental sleep problems.
-I'm a cat guy raising two cute cats named Diandian (which means spot-spot) and Didi (which means drop-drop).

 Research Interests
 ======